-Ubuntu Shows the number of Ubuntu Deception VMs with the percentage on a pie chart.
-Windows Shows the number of Windows Deception VMs with the percentage on a pie chart.
+Ubuntu Shows the number of Ubuntu Decoy VMs with the percentage on a pie chart.
+Windows Shows the number of Windows Decoy VMs with the percentage on a pie chart.
+SCADA Shows the number of SCADA Decoy VMs with the percentage on a pie chart.